Image to Image / Node.js Reference

 The width of the print area.

-• height - Set the height of the content area.
-It should be at least 1 inch.
+• height - Set the vertical extent of the crop area.
+Defines the height of the region to be converted.
+Minimum value is 1 inch.

 Constraint: